zachpino/digidev-f19/week02/homework.md

 ##### Raspberry Pi SSH Setup (5 Minutes)

+As above, place your Raspberry Pi SD card in the USB reader in your kits, and plug it into your computer.

 *SSH*, an abbreviation for *secure shell*, is a method to control our Raspberry Pi through another computer.

 Add a file, with no content, named "ssh" to your SD card, to enable SSH.